x13xDread/Website-Template-Maker/README.md

 - Pre-made JS file linked on each page
 - Bootstrap already linked into your project
 - A fully customizeable index page with the basics already there and links to each of those extra pages
+- Want your own custom template across every page?
+Write your own html to be included in every page instead.
 - and hopefully more if I ever get around to it
 # Running the Application
 To use the app you can open the solution file and compile or use the executeable in HTML Template Maker/bin/Debug/netcoreapp3.1/